rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 ```

 I had to fully specify the `partiallyAppliedBodyFn` type for this to work.
-That looks like a lot of typing to just partially apply `item.body.getAsync`!
+That looks like a lot of code to just partially apply `item.body.getAsync`!

 ### Happy path